Performl's technology innovation is an experiment in preventing disadvantage.

 As a result, over time, the same information mutates into unrecognisable, undiscoverable, and unlinkable forms.
 The data varies from minimally useful to completely unusable.
 Basic data queries cannot be supported.
 More valuable queries, involving complex linkages across time, place and cohorts, are totally unachievable.
 Advanced data science applications, including ML and AI, face massive technical barriers before they are appropriate to attempt, much less leverage with confidence.

-The 2017 Data Availability and Use inquiry by the Productivity Commission comprehensively examined how open data could improve competition, increase productivity, and support sustainability in the care industry.
+The Productivity Commission's Data Availability and Use inquiry in 2017 comprehensively examined how open data could improve competition, increase productivity, and support sustainability in the care industry.
 It found there could be $64 billion in value if open data was better used, and that open data in the care industry is “an underutilised resource that could be saving lives”, but instead “leads to data gaps and unnecessary expenditure”.

 Our solution

+Performl is leading a program of deep tech R&D to solve these systemic open data challenges and build the breakthrough solutions needed.
 Our research program over the last two years has developed a suite of ML and AI tools to help discover and integrate vast open data and power advanced analytics.
-In particular, we have developed novel data structures to integrate and use hyper-relational data about people with disabilities and their support needs.
+In particular, we have developed novel data structures to integrate and use hyper-relational data about people's support needs.
 This graph-like system is influenced by Bronfenbrenner's ecological model of human development.
-We are developing our technology in partnership with research (UTS), philanthropy (Snow Foundation) and industry SMEs (e.g. Karitane, Marathon Health).
+We are developing our technology in partnership with research (UTS Startups), philanthropy (The Snow Foundation) and industry SMEs (e.g. Karitane and Marathon Health).

 We have developed a technical thesis to progress our technology to a scalable AI analytics platform for the wider care industry.
 To achieve this, a complex set of interdependent policy, technical and ethical research problems must be solved.